gvwilson/thirdbit/_posts/2021/2021-02-10-building-a-book.md

     The problem is,
     that's almost never what I want when I write a book.
     Instead,
-    what I usually want is a fragment of that code---a couple of methods out of a class, for example,
+    what I usually want is a fragment of that code—a couple of methods out of a class, for example,
     or the first and last few lines of output with vertical ellipses between them.
     Purist literate programming systems support this via transclusion,